astronuttt/fastlimits/docs/user-guide/middlewares.md

 for the strategy, we used `FixedWindowRateLimiter` that has the least overhead and meets the needs of most applications. but you are free to use anything that `limits` library supports!

+!!! warning "sync or async"
+    `limits` library supports both sync and async storage backends, but it will be best to use the async version. so you sould import modules from `limits.aio` for example `from limits.aio.storage import MemoryStorage`. and if you happen to use the sync version.
+FastAPI will handle everything as it's documented <a href="https://fastapi.tiangolo.com/tutorial/dependencies/#to-async-or-not-to-async" target="_blank">here</a>.

 !!! note "More Storages"
     If you want to know more about different storage backends supported you can refer to limits documentation <a href="https://limits.readthedocs.io/en/latest/storage.html" target="_blank">here</a>.

 !!! note "More Strategies"